 ‘Brooklyn Nine-Nine,’ ‘Homicide’ actor Andre Braugher dies

-LOS ANGELES (AP) — Andre Braugher, the Emmy-winning actor best known for his roles on the series “Homicide: Life on The Street” and “Brooklyn 99,” died Monday at age 61.
+LOS ANGELES (AP) — Andre Braugher, the Emmy-winning actor who would master gritty drama for seven seasons on “Homicide: Life on The Street” and modern comedy for eight on “Brooklyn Nine-Nine,” died Monday at 61.

-Braugher’s publicist Jennifer Allen confirmed his death to the trade publication Variety.

-The Chicago-born actor had his breakthrough role in 1989′s “Glory,” starring alongside Morgan Freeman and Denzel Washington, who won an Oscar for the film about an all-Black army regiment during the the Civil War.

-Despite the part, he told The Associated Press in 2019 that he struggled to find work in a Hollywood where roles for African American actors were “few and far between.
-Period.”
+Braugher died after a brief illness, his publicist Jennifer Allen told The Associated Press.
+No further details were given.

-But he would establish himself with the role of Det.
-Frank Pembleton, which he would play for seven seasons in “Homicide: Life on the Street,” a gritty police drama on NBC based on a book by David Simon, who would go on to create “The Wire.”
+The Chicago-born actor would establish himself in the role of Det.
+Frank Pembleton, the lead role on “Homicide: Life on the Street,” a dark police drama based on a book by David Simon, who would go on to create “The Wire.”
+The show, which focused on the homicide unit of the Baltimore Police Department, ran for seven seasons on NBC, and would win critical acclaim with Braugher as its dramatic center and breakout star.

 He would win his first career Emmy for the role, taking the trophy for lead actor in a drama series in 1998.

-He would win his second for lead actor in a miniseries or movie for the 2006 limited series “Thief” on FX.
-Braugher would be nominated for 11 Emmys overall.
+He feared he would be typecast after spending most of the 1990s as the brooding detective.

+“If I do it too long then I’ll stop really searching and probing inside my own work,” he told the AP in 1998.
+“That’s just a great danger.
+I think I’m going to escape that trap, and get an opportunity to do some work that will be more challenging for me.”

-Years later he would play a very different kind of cop on a very different kind of show, shifting to comedy as Capt.
+That would not prove to be a problem.
+He would go on to play a very different kind of cop on a very different kind of show, shifting to comedy as Capt.
 Ray Holt on the Andy Samberg-starring “Brooklyn Nine-Nine.”
 It would run for eight seasons from 2013 to 2021 on Fox and NBC.

 Though he’d dipped his toe into comedy in the TNT dramedy “Men of a Certain Age,” “Brooklyn Nine-Nine” still represented a major shift for Braugher, who was known for acting in dark and heavy dramas.